The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 - Emergency help button

-- Remote Manage features for caregivers
+- Remote Manage feature for caregivers

 - Very long battery life